EGI-Federation/documentation/content/en/providers/check-in/sp/_index.md

 EGI Check-in provides information about the authenticated user that may be used by Service Providers in order to control user access to resources.
-This information is provided by the EGI Check-in OIDC Provider in the form of [OIDC claims](#claims).
+This information is provided by the EGI Check-in OpenID Provider in the form of [OIDC claims](#claims).
 The table below lists the claims that are relevant for user authorisation: